jarkkokovala/distsys19/project2/README.md

 #### 1. Are these three nets live?
 Explain how did you check this.

-All of the nets are live.
+Yes, all of the nets are live.

 A net is live if all of it's transitions are live.
 A transition is live it is enabled  (=can fire) by some sequence of transitions.
 A transitions liveness can be shown by finding a sequence of transitions that enables it.
-In this case for all nets all transitions are enabed for example by executing the shortes path transition sequences described in subtask 3.
+In this case for all nets all transitions are enabed for example by executing the shortest transition sequences described in subtask 3.

 #### 2. Are these nets bounded?
 Explain how did you check this.

+Yes, all of the nets are bounded.

+A net is $k$-bounded if in all it's reachable markings there is $k$ so that the amount of tokens in any place is less than $k+1$.
+If $k=1$ the net is safe.
+If a net is $k$-bounded it's bounded.
+In this case for all nets at any reachable marking the amount of tokens in any place is 0 or 1.
+The nets do not duplicate tokens.
+This can be checked by looking at the transitions.
+For all transitions in all nets the amount of incoming and outgoing arcs is the same.
+Thus the net cannot duplicate or destroy tokens.

 #### 3. For each of these nets, what is the length of the shortest firing sequence that leads to a marking in which all odd-numbered places have a token?